MIT-BECL/CV_Resources/README.md

 ---
 ## Introduction
-This repository compiles basic Excel, Word, and LateX templates for Curricula Vitaes (CV), as well we a cheatsheet on resume/CV for best practices (targeted towards students in the sciences/engineering).
+This repository compiles basic Excel, Word, and LateX templates for Curricula Vitaes (CV), as well as a cheatsheet on resume/CV for best practices (targeted towards students in the sciences/engineering).

 The three formats of resume offer different